roomorama/Caldroid/README.md

 ========

 ##Flexible setup: can be embedded or shown as dialog
-To embed the caldroid fragment in your activity, use below code:
+If you support Android 2.2 and above, you can embed caldroid fragment in your activity with below code:

 ``` java
 CaldroidFragment caldroidFragment = new CaldroidFragment();